Kvkthecreator/mina-sdk-onchain-integration/README.md

 # Mina SDK
 ## Overview

-This repository contains the zkApp smart contract.The smart contract verifies proofs submitted by users via the Reclaim Protocol and maintains state on the Mina blockchain.
+This repository contains the zkApp smart contract.
+The smart contract verifies proofs submitted by users via the Reclaim Protocol and maintains state on the Mina blockchain.

 ## Deployments